mstrazds/nginx-php56/README.md

 </p>
 -----
 # nginx-php56
 A Nginx + PHP 5.6 (FPM) Base container.
 This container is based on the excellent [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) base container.
-You can find the Docker Repository [here](https://registry.hub.docker.com/u/mstrazds/nginx-php56/).
+You can find the Docker Automated Build [here](https://registry.hub.docker.com/u/mstrazds/nginx-php56/).

 ### Services
 All services are defined and managed using the phusion/baseimage methodology.
 Logs are output using syslog and can be accessed using ``docker logs {container}``.